u1ui/parallax-bg.el/README.md

 # parax-bg
 Parallax backgrounds

-## features
+## Features
 - fast!
 - easy API
 - works for dynamic added elements
 - very lightweight

-## demo
+## Demo
 https://rawcdn.githack.com/nuxodin/parax-bg/67f879d647467e6a65b08f0e7f8552aa17b740db/tests/demo.html

-## ussage:
+## Ussage

 Add the attribute "parax-bg" to the element that should be the background of its parent.
-It will be absolute positionized
+It will be absolute positionized and its parent relative.

 ```js
 import 'https://cdn.jsdelivr.net/gh/nuxodin/parax-bg@1.0.0/parax-bg.min.js';